 Does MOPs work with [operating system] [Houdini version] [Houdini license]?

 MOPs is entirely Houdini SOPs, VEX, and Python.
 It will work with any operating system or Houdini license.
-The minimum Houdini version to run MOPs is 16.5, but you should consider using Houdini 17.0.489 at a minimum, to be able to preview Falloff in the viewport.
+The minimum Houdini version to run MOPs is 18.0, but you should consider using Houdini 19.0 at a minimum for compatibility with MOPs Plus.